Particular/docs.particular.net/samples/scaleout/distributor-upgrade/sample.md

 ### Giving workers new identity

-In Version 6 each endpoint instance is identified by name of the endpoint and an ID of the instance.
+In Versions 6 and above each endpoint instance is identified by name of the endpoint and an ID of the instance.
 Both workers are going to be named `Samples.Scaleout.Worker` and the instance ID is going to be loaded from the app.config file.
 If the workers are deployed to separate machines the instance ID can be omitted.

 snippet:WorkerIdentity

 ### Enlisting with the distributor

-In Version 6 there is a new API for enlisting with the distributor.
+In Versions 6 and above there is a new API for enlisting with the distributor.
 The API requires passing addresses of distributor data and control queues which were previously read from the configuration section.

 snippet:Enlisting